Russell Westbrook Makes Good And Bad History With Latest Triple-Double

 In a 101-92 win over the New Orleans Pelicans on December 4, Westbrook had 28 points, 17 rebounds, 12 assists, and 10 turnovers.
 The Long Beach, California, native took responsibility for his up-and-down performance.

-”Just some miscues, my fault on my passes,” Westbrook said. ”Some were open, some was not.
-But it happens.”
+”Just some miscues, my fault on my passes,” Westbrook said. ‘

 Halfway through the season, the Thunder are in pretty good shape.
 Despite the offseason departure of Kevin Durant, the team’s 24-17 record puts the team in seventh place in the western conference.
 The eighth seed Portland Trail Blazers have a losing record (18-24) and sit 6.5 games behind the Thunder.
 If this trend holds up, Oklahoma City should have no trouble maintaining or improving from the seventh seed.